-An initiator shall discontinue an NBA-MMS-UWB range-measurement cycle if at least one of following conditions is met:
+An initiator shall discontinue an NBA-UWB MMS ranging cycle if at least one of following conditions is met:

 The LBT does not warrant the transmission of the poll message.

 The initiator fails to receive the response message at the expected ranging slot.